Art Education Resources, Tips and Tricks and Art Lesson Ideas

 Cover More Content

 If I had any wish, I wish there was another hour in the day.
 My curriculum requires me to cover a lot of content in a relatively short time.
 In addition, my students also have a district created final to assess they have learned this content at the end of the year or semester.
 I found worksheets are the best way to cover content without spending a week or more on a technique or skills with an art project.
 For example, I have to cover many different drawing techniques with my Studio Art students.
-With worksheets I can cover or review 1 point perspective, 2 point perspective, foreshortening, amongst other drawing skills.
-With the time saved, I can spend 2 weeks on a detailed grid drawing for their portfolio.
+With worksheets I can cover or review 1-point perspective, 2-point perspective, foreshortening, amongst other drawing skills.
+With the time saved, I can spend two weeks on a detailed grid drawing for their portfolio.

 Introduce a Lesson